People living with long-term conditions make decisions and choices every day that affect their health.

 So how can you, as a health professional, support people to make good choices that align with their values and preferences?

 People make choices and decisions every day.
 Some of these decisions are life-changing, such as getting married, having children or moving to another place to live.
 Some choices can be small such as when to go for a walk or what to eat for dinner.
-The choices people make are generally guided by what they want to do, their knowledge about the pros and cons of a decision as well as their values and priorities.
+The choices people make are generally guided by what they want to do, their knowledge about the pros and cons of a decision and their values and priorities.

-When people have good information about the risks and benefits of various treatment options and had someone to talk with about these options, they are more likely to make choices that will work for them.
+When people have good information about the risks and benefits of various treatment options and have someone to talk with about these options, they are more likely to make choices that will work for them.

 What are my options?

 What is the likelihood of these things happening?

 What is the right decision for me?